-What are the Insurance Implications for Self-Driving Cars?
+Insurance for Self-Driving Cars

 With Self-Driving cars becoming more and more a near future certainty, you have to consider the insurance implications and impact with the newly shared mobility and self-drive technologies.

 Some time ago, one of Google’s self-driving cars was involved in an accident.
 This was one of the most damaging driverless collisions to up until that time.
 In that particular incident, it transpired that it was not the driverless vehicles fault as another van driver ran a red light and crashed into the side of the Google Lexus RX 450 SUV, causing the airbags to deploy and leaving the doors banged up.

 The worrying thing about the situation was that the driverless car didn’t know how to sense and avoid as it was operating in autonomous mode at the time.
 The human driver on board manually took over at the last second and applied the brakes but by then it was too late to prevent the collision.
 Thankfully, no one was injured in the collision.
 After the incident, Google issued this statement with details about the crash:

 “A Google vehicle was travelling northbound on Phyllis Ave. in Mountain View when a car heading westbound on El Camino Real ran a red light and collided with the right side of our vehicle.
 Our light was green for at least six seconds before our car entered the intersection.
 Thousands of crashes happen every day on U.S. roads, and red-light running is the leading cause of urban crashes in the U.S. Human error plays a role in 94% of these crashes, which is why we’re developing fully self-driving technology to make our roads safer.”

 Self-driving car manufacturers and other technology firms moving into this new area of autonomous vehicles, need to prioritize safety and work hard to develop reliable safety systems in these vehicles.